-Applicable to any property where the landlord has knowledge of possible contamination.
+Applicable to any property where the landlord has knowledge of possible contamination in Missouri.

-In Missouri, disclosure of any knowledge relating to methamphetamine manufacturing, use, or storage is legally required in a lease agreement.
-Only prior knowledge information has to be disclosed, and disclosure must be made regardless of if the person was convicted or involved.
+In Missouri, if there is knowledge of methamphetamine manufacturing, use, or storage, it is legally required to disclose this information in a lease agreement.
+Only prior knowledge information has to be disclosed, and must be made regardless of if the person was convicted or involved.

 Applicable to any rental units built prior to 1978.

 It is a federal law in the United States that any home built prior to 1978 must disclose the risks posed by lead-based paints.
 This law requires landlords in Missouri to:

 - Fill out and attach this lead-based paint disclosure form to the lease agreement.